JulienDefrance/gotransverse-tract-api-rails/README.md

 ## Configuration

-From the application utilizing the gem, create a gotransverse-tract-api.rb file to your config/initializers folder, with content:
+From the application utilizing the gem, create a gotransverse_tract_api.rb file to your config/initializers folder, with content:

 ```
 #!ruby